For Pensioners: Out-of-Province Emergency Treatment is covered (inside Canada only), but there is no out-of-country emergency medical coverage.

 For information around any other types of leave, please contact the Benefits Centre at email@example.com.

 Our staff works with external consultants to review the plan benefits and industry standards annually.
 They also go to market with our plan every five years.
 Competitive bids are assessed against fees, service quality, Canadian-base, and other factors.
-The next review will be in 2022.

 Green Shield Canada is the current administration service provider.
 It is hired to adjudicate (judge) claims and administer reimbursements.
 On a monthly basis, the United Church reimburses Green Shield for the amount actually paid out to plan members.
-This contract was renewed after a market review in 2017, with the next review planned for 2022.

 Generally, benefits first paid by the member can be claimed online with the claim usually adjudicated within 48 hours and electronic payment to the members bank account within another 48 hours.
 Drug claims are usually settled online by the pharmacy at the point of sale, with no further claim, payment or action required by the member.